beosppc/beos-ppc-archive/README.md

 This archive will contain every package we can find.
-Most will initially be in a compressed form, but as we take each package and test under BeOS, we will put the source code we find outside of any archive and will try to package up the source and binaries are assets to make finding the zips easier.
+Most will initially be in a compressed form, but as we take each package and test under BeOS, we will put the source code we find outside of any archive and will try to package up the source and binaries as assets against this project to make finding the zips easier.
 The main site associated with this account will become a page that documents our activities and has direct links to the software - a bit like a static BeBits I guess.

 Any significant project will be put in to its own repository.

-We also hope to port more moders software to BeOS PowerPC and have started to gather tools to make this possible.
+We also hope to port more modern software to BeOS PowerPC and have started to gather tools to make this possible.
 We are currently collabourating with the Retro68 project to get a modern C compiler.

 # Organisation